Tomis03/form/README.md

-# Simple login and registration form created in Vue and Vuetify
+## Simple login and registration form created using Vue and Vuetify